Florida Blue has the best cheap health insurance in Florida. The cheapest option from Florida Blue costs $495 per month before discounts.

 • In a household with a disabled family member

 Florida is one of the 10 states that does not have expanded Medicaid.
-That means you can't enroll in Medicaid in Florida unless you earn about $20,000 per year as a single person or around $41,000 per year for a family of four and you meet a second requirement.
+That means you can't enroll in Medicaid in Florida unless you meet a second requirement in addition to making a low income.

 Use cost-sharing reductions to save on medical care